-Can You Take a Break from Fertility Treatment Cycles?
-How to Enjoy a Vacation
+Can You Take a Break from Fertility Treatment?

-Taking a break during fertility treatment can be a real gift to yourself, if you can bring yourself to actually take the time off.
-Let's call it what it is—a vacation—from the doctor's appointments, monitoring, testing, procedures, blood draws and more.
+Taking a break during fertility treatment can be a real gift to yourself (if you can bring yourself to actually take the time off).
+One might even think of "time off" as, gasp, a vacation!
+A vacation from the doctor's appointments, monitoring, testing, procedures, blood draws, and more.

-3 Things to Consider When Taking a Break From IUIs and IVF
+3 Things to Consider When Taking a Break From IUI or IVF

 - When — Fertility cycles can take up to 8 weeks.
-Give yourself a hefty cushion of time so that you don't have to cancel, and so that you can start treatment again when you're ready.
+Give yourself a generous cushion of time so that you don't have to cancel mid-cycle, and so that you can start treatment again when you're ready.
+Check with your fertility team about the timing of the cycle you’re coming back to.

 - Budget — What can you afford?
-Infertility is expensive, even with good insurance coverage.
-This is a great time for using points for the plane or the hotel.
+Fertility treatment is expensive, even with good insurance coverage.
+This is a great time for using credit card "points" for the plane tickets or hotel, or taking advantage of less popular destinations.

 Should I Take a Vacation During Fertility Treatment?

-So, do you plan a vacation?
-Is it frivolous to even wonder about it?
+So, do you plan a vacation or staycation?
+Is it frivolous to even consider it?

-First of all, no it's not frivolous to want a vacation, even while you're in fertility treatment.
-Or more to the point, especially when you're in fertility treatment.
+First of all, no. It's not frivolous to want a vacation, even while you're in fertility treatment.
+More to the point, you deserve a vacation - especially when you're in fertility treatment.

 We all need time off for good behavior!
-Or bad behavior, or disappointing results.
+We also need time and space to process disappointing results.
 Taking time off is not always an easy decision to make when you're trying to conceive.
 We all want to be taking advantage of each reproductive cycle that we possibly can.
-Over 35?
-The feeling that time may be running out creates almost unrelenting pressure.
+And if you're over 35, the feeling that time may be “running out” creates an almost unrelenting pressure.
 No matter what your age, the thought that "this might be the fertility treatment cycle that works" makes it really hard to take a cycle off.

 - No injections